Biogen cuts the price tag on its Alzheimer's drug in half

 The drug received FDA approval in June, and the agency later said it was appropriate for patients with mild symptoms or early-stage Alzheimer’s.

-But Aduhelm's debut has been slowed by concerns over the price and research behind the drug.
+But Aduhelm's debut has been slowed by concerns over the price.
 Some insurers have balked at paying for the drug, while medical centers across the country have been either slow to decide on using the drug or said they weren't planning to prescribe it for now.

 Doctors have said concerns over the price were compounded by costs patients also would face for regular testing and scans needed to monitor their progress on Aduhelm.